VTMX Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics:

-• Rental Income: Reached $74 million, a sequential increase of 14.1%.
+• Rental Income: Reached $74 million, marking a 14.1% sequential increase.

-• Adjusted Net Operating Income (NOI): Increased 13.4% to $70.47 million, with an adjusted NOI margin of 95.1%.
+• Adjusted Net Operating Income (NOI): Rose 13.4% to $70.47 million, with a margin of 95.1% (down 62 basis points year-over-year).

-• Adjusted EBITDA: Totaled $62.1 million, up 12.4% year-over-year, with a margin contraction to 83.9%.
+• Adjusted EBITDA: Totaled $62.1 million, up 12.4% year-over-year, with a margin of 83.9% (down 130 basis points).

-• Funds from Operations (FFO): Excluding current tax, FFO was $43.1 million, down from $45.1 million in Q1 2025 due to higher interest expenses.
+• Funds from Operations (FFO): Decreased to $43.1 million from $45.1 million in Q1 2025, primarily due to higher interest expenses.

 2. Strategic Updates and Business Highlights:

-• Leasing Activity: Strong momentum with 1.6 million square feet leased, including 1 million square feet in new leases.
+• Leasing Activity: Strong momentum with approximately 1.6 million square feet leased, including 1 million square feet in new leases.

-• Occupancy Rates: Total portfolio occupancy at 89.7%, with stabilized occupancy at 93.4%.
+• Portfolio Occupancy: Total occupancy at 89.7%, with stabilized occupancy at 93.4% and same-store occupancy at 95%.

-• Development Pipeline: Expanded to 1.6 million square feet with new projects launched in Mexico City and Tijuana.
+• Development Pipeline: Expanded to approximately 1.6 million square feet with new projects launched in Mexico City and Tijuana.

 3. Forward Guidance and Outlook: